 Best Beginner Look

 If you’re new to the game and are looking for an easy smokey eye for beginners, we have just the one for you.
-It can be intimidating trying to create a look that appears to be so advanced, but don’t worry; you can pull it off!
+It can be intimidating trying to create a look that appears to be so superior, but don’t worry; you can pull it off!

 The most complicated part of creating this smokey eye is the blending, which really isn’t all that difficult to do.
 It is a very classic version of the original look, but much more of a “light” version than the traditional.
 It isn’t outrageous, but still retains a certain amount of drama about it.